manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     greet("The Insider");

-This show that the inner scope not only sees the initially assigned value of "greeting"; when the value of "greeting" is changed, then a subsequent execution of the inner scope code will see this change.
+This shows that the inner scope not only sees the initially assigned value of "greeting"; when the value of "greeting" is changed, then a subsequent execution of the inner scope code will see this change.

+What we see here is a *closure*.
+The [MDN web docs][https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures] define these as follows:

+> A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

+And this is exactly what we saw: at the time that our *greet* function is created, the scope it is created in contains a variable *greeting*, and thus, our function is *bundled together* with this surrounding state.

+This, however, is neither the most crazy nor the most useful thing we can do with functions.
+What's really useful is the fact that functions are variables, too, and can be treated like other variables in many interesting contexts.function

+For example, we can *pass* a function to another function:

+    const greet = (name) => {
+        console.log("Hello " + name);
+    };

+    const greetTwoPeople = (greetFunc, nameOne, nameTwo) => {
+        greetFunc(nameOne);
+        greetFunc(nameTwo);
+    };

+    greetTwoPeople(greet, "Jane", "John");